abdulkos786/EasyEats/README.md

 ---

-## Why I Built This 💭
+## Why We Built This 💭

-I created EasyEats after my first semester at the University of Michigan, when I realized how frustrating it was to balance classes, extracurriculars, and eating decently without defaulting to takeout.
+We created EasyEats for MHacks 25.
+After our first couple semesters at the University of Michigan, we realized how frustrating it was to balance classes, extracurriculars, and eating decently without defaulting to takeout.
 I watched my friends struggle with the same problem—wanting to cook healthy meals but not knowing where to start or how to make it affordable.

-The moment that made it all worth it?
-Seeing friends use EasyEats to plan their first home-cooked meals and sending me photos of what they made.
-That's when I knew this wasn't just another project—it was solving a real problem for real people.

-**This project taught me that technology should simplify life in meaningful ways.
-It's not just about the code—it's about empowering people to make better, easier choices every day.**
+We were able to demonstrate our web application in a short live demo, and it was amazing to see people's faces lighting up, having a new and easy way to make whatever dishes they want, while staying healthy and saving money.

 ---